Archenfield

 Archenfield (Old English: Ircingafeld, Middle English: "Irchenfield") is the historic English name for an area of southern and western Herefordshire in England.
 Since the Anglo-Saxons took over the region in the 8th century, it has stretched between the River Monnow and River Wye, but it derives from the once much larger Welsh kingdom of Ergyng.

 History

 Ergyng

-The name Archenfield is derived from the older and larger Welsh kingdom of Ergyng (or Ercic), which in turn is believed to derive from the Roman town of Ariconium at Weston under Penyard.
+The name Archenfield is derived from the older and larger Welsh kingdom of Ergyng (or Ercic), covering the majority of what is now Western Herefordshire, which in turn is believed to derive from the Roman town of Ariconium at Weston under Penyard.
 After the withdrawal of the Roman legions from Britain in 410 AD, new smaller political entities took the place of the centralised structure.
 King Peibio and his descendants were rulers of the area attested from about 555 AD until, in the middle of the 7th century, Onbraust of Ergyng married Meurig of Gwent and the two neighbouring kingdoms were combined.
 Saint Dubricius (known in Welsh as Dyfrig), a prince and bishop, was important in the sub-Roman establishment of the Christian church in the area.
 Ergyng eventually became a mere cantref, the Welsh equivalent of a hundred.